 - Our studies on output from 62 distributed generation sites have demonstrated that wind farms contribute less to system security than we thought (14% contribution down from 24%).
-For other generator types, the existing ETR130 contribution factors look appropriate. - Our trials successfully demonstrated that operating generation in voltage control mode on a DNO network could be an effective means of managing voltage through the control of reactive power thus potentially reducing the number of times that generation is constrained off due to voltage issues.
+For other generator types, the existing ETR130 contribution factors look appropriate. - Our trials successfully demonstrated that operating generation in voltage control mode on a DNO network could be an effective means of managing voltage through the control of reactive power and thereby potentially reducing the number of times that generation is constrained off.